pradeepparit/Web-application-oil-traders/README.md

 2. LoginForm: Form for user login.
 3. update_profile: Form for updating user profile.
 4. Product Form (implemented in the route ```/add_product ```): Handles product details like name, quantity, price, and expiration.

+## PDF Generation:
+The application can generate a PDF bill for purchased products using pdfkit.
+Ensure that wkhtmltopdf is properly installed and the path is correctly set.